by the Open Source Security Foundation (OpenSSF), 2025-03-19

 for the Best Practices WG.

-This may create a large number of subdomains (a WG might have several repos
+This may create many subdomains (a WG might have several repos

 that publish, not just one).